 For me, Evernote didn’t mesh with the way my brain works.
 It was fine for lists, brain dumps, and ideas, but I found it harder to navigate when it came to creating a digital portfolio.

-In talking with other homeschoolers, it seems you either love Evernote for digital portfolios or you kind of hate it.
+In talking with other homeschoolers, it seems you either love Evernote for digital portfolios, or you kind of hate it.

-If you are interested in creating a digital homeschool portfolio using Evernote, or exploring how Evernote can make your life easier, I want to share a resource.
+If you are interested in creating a digital homeschool portfolio using Evernote or exploring how Evernote can make your life easier, I want to share a resource.

-Homeschool mom, Misty Winckler, wrote a book about paperless home organization using Evernote and other resources.
+Homeschool mom, Misty Winckler, wrote a book about a paperless home organization using Evernote and other resources.
 It is called Paperless Home Organization: How to Create A Digital Home Management Binder and if you are interested in using Evernote in your home and homeschool, you might want to check it out.

 Mystie also has a tutorial available:

 If you want to create a digital homeschool portfolio but struggle with using Evernote, I have another idea for you: SeeSaw.
 It is my new favorite thing this year!

 4. Create a free homeschool digital portfolio with Seesaw

 For many years, I kept traditional portfolios for my children, but I longed to make the process easier and simpler.
 I knew that a digital portfolio could be the answer, but I struggled with how to accomplish that.